 Bot detection mitigates scripted attacks by detecting when a request is likely to be coming from a bot.
 These types of attacks are sometimes called credential stuffing attacks or list validation attacks.
 It provides protection against certain attacks that adds very little friction to legitimate users.
 When such an attack is detected, it displays a CAPTCHA step in the login experience to eliminate bot and scripted traffic.
-Download this free whitepaper to learn how Auth0 can help you combat credential stuffing attacks.

 Auth0 uses a large amount of data and statistical models to identify patterns that signal when bursts of traffic are likely to be from a bot or script.
 Users who attempt to log in or create accounts from IPs that are determined to have a high likelihood of being part of a credential stuffing attack will see a CAPTCHA step.
 The triggers are designed so that this only happens for bad traffic; the objective is to not show any friction to legitimate users.